Developer Reactions to Protestware in Open Source Software: The cases of color.js and es5.ext: Data Collection

 \textbf{Backtrack Stage 1} - Recursive collection of all GitHub links.
 We applied a regular expression to capture all links, e.g., \texttt{https://github.com/([$\wedge$/]+)/([$\wedge$/]+)} \texttt{/issues/([$\textbackslash$d]+)} for identifying any hyperlinks (similarily for PRs and commits) in the posts from the protester's repositories.
 As shown in Fig~\ref{fig:data_collect}, we obtained four links for the Marak case (two issues and two commits across five repositories), three links for \caseTwo~ case (two issues and one commit across two repositories), 13 links for \caseFour~case (5 PRs and 8 commits across one repository), and 26 links for \caseThree~case (14 issues, 8 PRs, and one commit across four repositories).

-\textbf{Backtrack Stage 2} - Searching for cross-referenced mentions in all backtracked posts.
-We collected the series of events that were impacted by the protestware.
-GitHub provides this information, identifying any issue, Pull Request (PR), and commits that were either referenced or cross-referenced~\citep{reference, crossreference} from another issue or pull request or commit in the timeline.
-In the end, we identified posts from 336,550 developers and 118,047 repositories for our dataset, which is depicted in Fig.~\ref{fig:data_collect}. \paragraph{\textbf{Discussions in Social Media.}} To measure the spread in other outlets such as social media, we chose to focus on Reddit and Hacker News, since these {two} media platforms are popular for developers to submit posts related to software development and they have been commonly studied in the context of software engineering research~\citep{aniche2018modern}.
+\revise{\textbf{Extract Stage 2} - In this stage, we cross-reference mentions in all backtracked posts by collecting a series of events from GitHub links collected in Backtrack Stage 1 .
+GitHub provides this information, identifying any issues, pull requests (PRs), and commits that were referenced or cross-referenced~\citep{reference, crossreference} from another issue, pull request, or commit within the timeline.
+All collected posts are depicted in Fig~\ref{fig:data_collect}. } \paragraph{\textbf{Discussions in Social Media.}} To measure the spread in other outlets such as social media, we chose to focus on Reddit and Hacker News, since these {two} media platforms are popular for developers to submit posts related to software development and they have been commonly studied in the context of software engineering research~\citep{aniche2018modern}.
 To remove noise from non-developers and ensure data quality, we input the issues, PRs, and commits referenced as the start point for the protestware.
 Note that in our study, the comment and its reply are regarded as two distinct posts.
 We retrieved three threads from Reddit and one thread from Hacker News.
 To collect their posts, we utilized various APIs, such as the Python Reddit API Wrapper for Reddit,\footnote{\url{https://github.com/praw-dev/praw}} and the Request library for Hacker News.
-As shown in Fig.~\ref{fig:data_collect}, we ended up with 540 posts.}
+As shown in Fig.~\ref{fig:data_collect}, we ended up with 540 posts.